mhorn71/StarinetPythonLogger/README.md

     ----------
     https://github.com/matplotlib/matplotlib

-    You can install the above using apt-get and pip as the root user or using sudo with the following commands:
+    You can install the above using apt-get and pip as the root user or using sudo with the following
+    commands:

     apt-get install python-pip
     pip install crcmod
-    pip install matplotlib
+    pip install python-matplotlib
     pip install psutil
     pip install Adafruit_BBIO